 Peru is a fantastic country and tourists can find the best tourist attractions in Peru in all parts of this country.
-Machu Picchu in Peru, is a destination that attracts over one million people annually.
+Machu Picchu, one of Peru attractions, is a destination that attracts over one million people annually.
 But this ancient fortress is just one of the many exciting tourist attractions and opportunities awaiting exploration in this part of Peru.
 If you are planning to travel to this area, try to spend a lot of time visiting the sacred valley as well as Cusco, the former capital of one of the largest known civilizations.

 The city of Cusco is listed as a UNESCO World Heritage Site, having been the home of indigenous people for centuries before being discovered by the Incas.
 However, it was the Incas who chose the area as their capital during their reign.
 When the Spanish arrived, they began to demolish the sacred city, but some of the stone walls remained intact as well as other structures such as Qurikancha (the most important temple).
 This temple is known as the Sun Temple and its outer walls are covered with gold and silver, many of which are visible as the foundation of Santo Domingo’s 17th century church.

-Today, Cusco is one of the fastest growing cities in South America thanks to the growth on the tourism industry.
+Today, Cusco is one of the most beautiful Peru attractions.
+Also, it is one of fastest growing cities in South America thanks to the growth on the tourism industry.
 There is no shortage of luxury and expensive hotels here.
 Aranwa Cusco Hotel is a a 16th-century colonial luxurious mansion hotel near the Plaza de Armas.
 One of the things that might get your attention is the large number of colonial churches in the downtown.
 The Spaniards deliberately built their churches on top of all the Inca structures.
 Take time to explore the old, narrow, old streets near the Plaza de Armas.
 In these areas you can find alpaca wool sellers and other woven products at much lower prices than upscale shops near tourist attractions and hotels.

 Pisac is less than an hour’s drive northeast of Cusco and is well known for its attractive ruins on top of the village and its bustling markets.
 It is advisable to bring cash with yourself when traveling to this area and prepare for bargaining.
 Bargaining is one of the accepted ways of doing business in this village.
 From the market, there is a route to reach the top of the mountain and start climbing up to the ruins.